 It would be easy to drive right by Osito’s Tap - this small bar is hidden on a side street along the busiest stretch of Little Village.
 But that also means this quiet little bar never gets too busy.
 It has shareable bar bites like tlayudas or wings tossed in a tasty mole, a great side patio, and is a perfect spot for drinking and laughing with someone you might (possibly) consider going on vacation with.

 The Victor Bar

 We’re big proponents of Pub Royale in general because it’s great for so many occasions, and that includes a first date.
-The funky Indian-English pub has quirky decorations, quality drinks, and great food.
+The funky Indian-English pub has an enjoyable vibe, quality drinks, and great food.
 That means you can chat it up over beers or one of their many variations of Pimm’s Cup drinks, and transition into food if it seems like a good idea.
 Pub Royale is still a bar, though, not a restaurant, which helps keep things casual while you feel each other out.

 Gold Coast bars usually mean wealthy people or a bunch of drunk twenty-somethings staggering around Division Street.
 And while there are nights when it’s appropriate to spin the wheel at She-nannigans, a first date is not one of them.
 Turn your attention instead to Sparrow, where there’s no food but it’s a great spot for a first meeting over drinks.
 It’s next to The Hangge-Uppe, but the two places have nothing in common.
 This is more of a low-key neighborhood bar where you can grab classic cocktails and bond over the fact that you both loved Tamagotchis as kids.